tsedio/tsed/packages/third-parties/bullmq/README.md

 @Configuration({
   bullmq: {
+    // Specify queue name's to create
-    queues: ["default", "special"];
+    queues: ["default", "special"],
     connection: {
       // redisio connection options
-    };
-    // optional default job options
-    defaultJobOptions: {};
-    disableWorker: false;
+    },
+    defaultQueueOptions: {
+      // Default queue options which are applied to every queue
+      // Can be extended/overridden by `queueOptions`
+    },
+    queueOptions: {
+      special: {
+        // Specify additional queue options by queue name }
+    },
-    // optionally specify for which queues to start a worker for
+    // Specify for which queues to start a worker for.
-    // in case not all queues should be worked on
+    // Defaultly for every queue added in the `queues` parameter
-    workerQueues: ["default"];
+    workerQueues: ["default"],
+    defaultWorkerOptions: {
+      // Default worker options which are applied to every worker
+      // Can be extended/overridden by `workerOptions`
+    },
+    workerOptions: {
+      special: {
+        // Specify additional worker options by queue name }
+    }
   }
 })
 export class Server {}